nktoan/Causal-Inference-via-Style-Transfer-for-OOD-Generalisation/README.md

 # OfficeHome | Running w/ random mixing leaving out the third domain
 bash dg_st_3.sh office_home_dg resnet18 random
 ```
-- If you do not want to pre-train the NST model, you can download and use our pre-trained for all the experimental datasets via this link: [PretrainedNST]().
+- If you do not wish to pre-train the NST model, you can download and use our pre-trained model for all the experimental datasets via this link: [PretrainedNST]().
-- Note that the Fourier-based Style Transfer (FST) model need not be trained.
+- It's important to note that the Fourier-based Style Transfer (FST) model does not require training.
+- Additionally, for Digits-DG, we resise all images to the dimensions of 224x224 before downscaling them to (32×32) for further processing by the classifier.

 #### Step 2: Training the classifier

+Please use the following command line for training the generalisable classifier:

 ```bash
 # PACS | Running w/ random mixing leaving out the first domain